wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 The caller of this meta procedure may only specify session IDs other than its own session.
 Specifying the caller's own session will result in a `wamp.error.no_such_session` since no _other_ session with that ID exists.

-The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the closed session.
+The keyword arguments are optional, and if not provided the reason defaults to `wamp.close.normal` and the message is omitted from the `GOODBYE` sent to the closed session.

 **Positional arguments**